A Bayesian Framework for Latent Compliance Modeling in Cluster Randomized Trials with One-Sided Noncompliance: Discussion

-Although none of the results were statistically significant at the 5\% nominal level, the point estimates suggest an interesting trend.
-While the intervention was designed to reduce CMAI scores, our analysis indicates a smaller reduction in the intervention group than under the standard care.
-However, antipsychotic use was lower in the intervention group.
-Among higher-compliance facilities, the intervention was associated with a greater reduction in CMAI scores than in lower-compliance facilities, although this reduction was still smaller than the one in the standard care group.
-Estimated reductions in antipsychotic use were also larger in higher-compliance than in lower-compliance facilities.
-Lastly, compliers within high-compliance facilities experienced a greater reduction in antipsychotic use compared to the overall population and a notable decrease in CMAI scores, although this reduction in CMAI was still smaller than the reduction observed for compliers in standard care group.
+Although none of the 95\% credible intervals for these effect estimates excluded 0, the point estimates suggest a consistent pattern.
+While the intervention is designed to reduce agitation, the estimated reduction in CMAI is smaller under the intervention than under standard care.
+In contrast, antipsychotic use is consistently lower in the intervention arm.
+Among higher-targeting facilities, the intervention is associated with larger reductions in CMAI than in lower-targeting facilities, though still smaller than those observed under standard care.
+Reductions in antipsychotic use are also larger in higher-targeting facilities.
+Among compliers within higher-targeting facilities, reductions in antipsychotic use are pronounced, and CMAI scores decrease, although not to the extent observed among compliers in the standard care arm.